PlaidCloud/website/content/en/docs/tasks/manage-kubernetes-objects/kustomization.md

 ### Generating Resources

-ConfigMaps and Secrets hold configuration or sensitive data that are used by other Kubernetes objects, such as Pods.
+ConfigMaps and Secrets hold configuration or sensitive data that are used by other PlaidCloud objects, such as Pods.
 The source of truth of ConfigMaps or Secrets are usually external to a cluster, such as a `.properties` file or an SSH keyfile.
 Kustomize has `secretGenerator` and `configMapGenerator`, which generate Secret and ConfigMap from files or literals.

 #### configMapGenerator